 - More affordable: Was introduced into a lower priced category (66 percent cheaper at launch).

 - More modern: Reflects 7 years of technical progress since the 1D Mark IV launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (12 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the TL comes out slightly ahead of the 1D Mark IV (13 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1D Mark IV and the Leica TL place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1D Mark IV or the TL.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.